ErenYeager29/AD-CRTeamer/depth/AMSI.md

 Detection: ETW .NET events log reflection usage (if ETW provider is active)
-           Defender for Endpoint can alert on 'amsiInitFailed' reflection access Script Block Logging (Event 4104) captures the reflection call â€” which is why you often combine this with a logging bypass
+           Defender for Endpoint can alert on 'amsiInitFailed' reflection access Script Block Logging (Event 4104) captures the reflection call — which is why you often combine this with a logging bypass
 ```

 ### Method 3 (Invisi-Shell)